 Section changes may be made utilizing the drop/add process if openings exist in the class section desired.
 Such changes must be made by the final date for adding courses for credit as indicated on the Academic Calendar.
-In unusual and extenuating circumstances, a student may be permitted to change sections after this date upon approval from the appropriate Dean.

 Resigning from the University